This Is What Happens When You Drink a Glass of Wine Every Night

 Your brain might stay sharper longer

 It’s true that brain function can decline as you age.
 But moderate alcohol intake—for example, by drinking one glass of wine at night—may be associated with a slower decline.
 An analysis involving nearly 1,500 people that was published in 2014 in the journal Clinical Nutrition found that people 65 or older who enjoyed alcoholic beverages in light-to-moderate amounts, particularly wine, had a greater total brain volume than nondrinkers.
 While total brain volume isn’t exactly the same as cognitive function, and the study can’t prove alcohol was the reason for the finding, the brain is known to atrophy with conditions like Alzheimer’s disease and dementia, so a greater total brain volume is a good sign.
+(Learn what natural wine is and if it’s a healthier alternative.)

 You might have poorer sleep quality